 The hospice movement in the UK is famous around the world for looking after dying people with dignity and skill.
-Since the late 1990s, the Liverpool Care Pathway has been helping to spread elements of the hospice model of care into other healthcare settings, such as hospitals, care homes and people's own homes.
+Since the late 1990s, the Liverpool Care Pathway (LCP) helped to spread elements of the hospice model of care into other healthcare settings, such as hospitals, care homes and people's own homes.

 If you have concerns about any aspect of your care or the care of a loved one, then please speak to one of the doctors.